10cyrilc/Message-Repeater-Bot/README.md

 ## Message-Post-Bot

-I made a Simple Bot to Post Same Message in a Channel after Specific Peiod of Time
+I made a Simple Telegram Bot to Post Same Message in a Channel after Specific Peiod of Time

 This is a Test BOT, I am Happy to Take Feedbacks.....